jeffposnick/jeffy-info/site/posts/2022/08/25/testing-a-service-worker.md

 Checking cache state using strict equality assertions can be a problem if your web app caches [hashed URLs](https://bundlers.tooling.report/hashing/).
 While it's possible to update your test expectations every time any of your assets' contents change, you risk noise from failing tests if you ever forget.

 A more flexible approach is to replace the hash portion of your URLs with a stable placeholder, and then compare those normalized URLs against strings that also use the same placeholder.
-Since I couldn't find an existing module that would accomplish this, and since I already had a [different use case](​​/smart-caching-hashes.html) for the same functionality, I pushed the [`remove-filename-hash` module](https://github.com/jeffposnick/remove-filename-hash) to package up the reusable logic.
+Since I couldn't find an existing module that would accomplish this, and since I already had a [different use case](​​/smart-caching-hashes.html) for the same functionality, I published the [`remove-filename-hash` module](https://github.com/jeffposnick/remove-filename-hash) to package up the reusable logic.

 `remove-filename-hash` is flexible enough to deal with hashes using any character set, of any length, found anywhere in a URL or filename string.
 It works in any runtime environment that supports RegExp match indices.